subinbs/demo/README.md

 # DEMO FILE

-THis is my first time in Githb and getting familiar with it.
+This is my first time in Github and getting familiar with it.